 set commands are executed whether or not the cluster has been started.
 In a cluster that is not running, the MySQL Cluster Manager merely updates the configuration files.
-However, in a running cluster, the MySQL Cluster Manager in addition automatically performs any node restarts or rolling restarts (see Performing a Rolling Restart of an NDB Cluster) that are required to cause the attribute changes to take effect (for MySQL Cluster Manager 1.4.8 and later, use the --sequential-restart option to make the rolling restart a sequential one).
+However, in a running cluster, the MySQL Cluster Manager in addition automatically performs any node restarts or rolling restarts (see Performing a Rolling Restart of an NDB Cluster) that are required to cause the attribute changes to take effect.
 However, since restart operations-particularly rolling restarts-can take a great deal of time, it is preferable to make configuration changes before starting the cluster and putting it into use.